Skip to main content

 Fixed Row - When checked it will output the contents of the row specified in Row Index (not including the title row).
 Useful for Dynamic Rendering.

 Row Index - Specify the row to output.
-A value of 0 outputs row 1 of your spreadsheet (row 0 is reserved for Column Title).
+A value of 0 outputs row 1 of the spreadsheet (row 0 is reserved for Column Title).

 Row Offset - Add or subtract a value to Row Index.